 Board members are appointed for a term of three years and may be appointed for further terms.
 Any given board member may serve two consecutive terms but is not eligible for reappointment during the 12 months following expiration of the second term.

-Nominations for our Board of Directors are currently open.
+Nominations for our Board of Directors are currently open and the forms are available through the Yukon Government Executive Council Office.
 Click for more information and nomination forms.